luccas-specht/dragons-challence/README.md

 It's free!

-## Some observations about this app
+## Some observations about this web site

 - There aren't functionalities of login and register by server side, the buttons and the forms in the login screen and register screen are only for UI matters.
-- To access the app you must be authenticated, otherwise you'll be redirect to the login page.
-The app stores the user token in the cookie to knows if your session is  authenticated or it isn't.
+- To access the site you must be authenticated, otherwise you'll be redirect to the login page.
+The site stores the user token in the cookie to knows if your session is  authenticated or it isn't.

 ## Functionalities

-- Sign in app with your credentials
+- Sign in site with your credentials
 - List all dragons created
 - remove a dragon
 - create a dragon